alexinaldojunior/mcp-rag-agent/README.md

 # MCP RAG Agent

-A production-ready Retrieval-Augmented Generation (RAG) agent built with the Model Context Protocol (MCP), LangChain, MongoDB Atlas Vector Search, and OpenAI.
-This project demonstrates how to build a grounded, policy-aware chatbot that answers questions strictly based on retrieved document context.
+Production-ready RAG system combining LangGraph agent with Model Context Protocol (MCP) integration.
+Features semantic search via MongoDB Atlas Vector Search, grounded responses using COSTAR prompting, and automated RAGAS-based evaluation for building reliable, context-aware AI agents.

 ## Overview

 The MCP RAG Agent is a sophisticated question-answering system that:
 - Uses semantic search to find relevant documents from a policy corpus
-- Employs a LangGraph ReAct agent to reason about and retrieve information
+- Employs a LangGraph agent to reason about and retrieve information
 - Integrates via the Model Context Protocol (MCP) for modular, reusable components
 - Ensures grounded responses using the COSTAR prompting framework
 - Stores and retrieves documents using MongoDB Atlas Vector Search